Key Contributor: Chelsea Sherry-Tau, Chartered Physiotherapist

 • referred pain – the result of injury to another location in your body

-In many cases, you can treat shoulder pain with treatment such as physiotherapy or exercise to do at home, such as Pilates.
+In many cases, you can treat shoulder pain with treatment such as physiotherapy and, such as Pilates.
 Medication or surgery may also be necessary.

 Reformer-Pilates-for-shoulder